-Photograph courtesy of the Liverpool Daily Post & Echo
+Dog handler from Manchester airport.
+Photograph courtesy of Liverpool Daily Post and Echo

 One dog handler describes how her sniffer dog helped to make an important discovery on a ship from South America:

-As part of the routine, we always start searching the crew accommodation first, which includes some communal areas like changing rooms, laundry and toilets.
-It was whilst one of the Customs anti smuggling rummagers was searching a bathroom ceiling, that some packages were found in a purpose made waistcoat with many pockets.
-The packages proved to be cocaine.
+As part of the routine, we always start searching the crew accommodation first.
+It was whilst one of the Customs anti smuggling rummagers was searching a bathroom ceiling, that some packages of cocaine were found in a purpose made waistcoat with many pockets.

 As it was only a small amount, the thought was that there must be a larger amount somewhere on board the ship.
 Because ships are so big, detector dogs become a valuable asset, as a dog can cover a much bigger area in a short space of time.

-In one particular container, which had large cardboard boxes, stacked about 1 metre high, Otto did his usual route of walking straight down the middle.
-But he didn't make it to the back!
-Otto stopped dead, about half way down the container and started sniffing loudly and swaying from side to side in one small area.
+In one particular container, which had large cardboard boxes, stacked about one metre high, Otto stopped dead, about half way down the container and started sniffing loudly and swaying from side to side in one small area.
 He then started to look at me and then look down at the boxes, he was really wagging his tail.
 He wouldn't come away from that spot, and he started sneezing, so I climbed in the container with a torch to have a closer look.
 In between some of the boxes, tightly wedged in, I could see a large plastic bag with a knot in it.

 Why did Otto sneeze so much?
 He doesn't normally do that.
 In between each layer of the brown tape sprinkled on to the sticky side, was a very large amount of black pepper, to try and put detector dogs off the scent.
 Luckily for me it would take a lot more than pepper to put Otto off!"